Finding the Best Places to Retire Since 2006!

 Cons: The tornado risk is 175% greater than the national average.
 The town was severely damaged by an F-4 tornado in 1974.
 Louisville, Kentucky is the nearest large city, and it is 50 miles away.
 This is where many residents travel for shopping, since local large retailers are few.

 Notes: Madison has a nice feeling about it.
 Ivy Tech Community College has a campus here.
-The city has not grown or lost population within the last decaded.
+The city has not grown or lost population within the last decade.
 Some neighborhoods outside of the town center need a little sprucing up.

 Recommended as a Retirement Spot?
 Yes, although the lack of an accredited hospital is something to consider.